seaasun/bigdesk/README.md

 Live charts and statistics for Elasticsearch cluster.
 ## Notice
-this is bigdesk for Elasticsearch 2x this project fork from https://github.com/lukas-vlcek/bigdesk
+<span style="color:yellow" > this is bigdesk for Elasticsearch 2x </span>

+this project fork from https://github.com/lukas-vlcek/bigdesk

 install:
   `./bin/plugin install seaasun/bigdesk`

-As some api of elasticsearch changed , some talbes of bigdesk are changed
+As some api of elasticsearch changed , some talbes of bigdesk are changed also

 <table>
   <tr>